Contacting the Team

 We aim to respond to phone calls and emails as quickly as possible, and certainly within 48 hours.
 Please bear in mind that members of staff may have a day of teaching and may not be able to respond to non-urgent matters until the end of the Academy day or the following Academy day.

 By telephone: 0121-464 2737 (main school switchboard)

 By email: firstname.lastname@example.org

 At year 7 all students receive 1 hour of Art per week.
-They are tested to assess their drawing ability and this can take a number of lessons whilst the pupils experiment and create with a range of techniques.
+During this time they are tested to assess their drawing ability and this can take a number of lessons whilst the pupils experiment and create with a range of techniques.

 At year 8 all students receive 1 hour of Art per week.
-This year we build on what students have learnt in year 7 and particular emphasis is put on drawing skills.
+During this year we build on what students have learnt in year 7 and particular emphasis is put on drawing skills.
 The theme that we study is Still Life and again students will be tested before being placed in an ability based seating plan.
 They will begin by researching Still Life artists throughout history and see how still life art as a theme has been addressed by different movements.
 Students are encouraged to draw from observation and a range of techniques and use of materials are taught so that all students have the opportunity to make progress.
-In year 8 students will be choosing their options where they have the opportunity to study GCSE Art and/or Photography in year 9

 Qualification & Level